 - Inspections and reports

-- The time period for the seller to submit disclosures
+- The time frame for the seller to submit disclosures

 - Period to complete all buyer inspections

-- The period for the buyer to obtain an appraisal
+- The amount of time for the buyer to obtain an appraisal

-- The period for the buyer to obtain loan approval
+- The amount of time for the buyer to obtain loan approval

 - Personal property items that remain with the home